Title: The High Dragon

 “Was that the sound of you making Strauss happy?”
 Dave asked as he entered the office.
 Instead of answering, Aaron handed over the file for Dave to look at.
 “That’s a hell of a person there.
 He’s a little over-degreed isn’t he?”

 “With an IQ like that?
 I’d say under.
 It can’t hurt at this point.
 If I didn’t find someone by the end of the week, the funding was going to go to another division.
-I’d rather take my chances than lose it altogether.”
+I’d rather take my chances than losing it altogether.”

 “Still, Strauss is happy with you.
 When are you going to tell the team?”

 “As soon as we can gather them.
 Alan sent the person here.
 Magical HR is keeping his secrets.
-There are only a few people in the world that would want to be hidden like that.
+There are only a few individuals in the world that would want to be hidden like that.
 Human or inhuman.”

 A push back from Reed told him that he was on the way.
 He was the only one on the team that he was worried about taking a new person badly.

 Ten minutes later, all of the team was gathered except for Reed.
 He kept looking out the door but found that he didn’t see the dragon at all.
 The only people in the hall were Anderson and another guy with shortish hair that Aaron didn’t recognize from behind.
-Anderson pointed towards him but Aaron ignored it, going back into the room.
+Anderson pointed towards him, but Aaron ignored it, going back into the room.

-“Anyone seen Reed today?”
+“Anyone saw Reed today?”